Why Grow Herbs from Seeds?

 Choosing your Herbs

-Other herb gardening beginners I know started herb growing with parsley, chives and sage, because, like me, they were already familiar with these herbs and used them regularly for their favorite recipes.
+Other herb gardening beginners I know started herb growing with parsley, chives and sage; herbs which they already use in their cooking.

 Garden centers are useful places to visit when you’re starting your herb gardening.
-The usually have special display areas for herbs.
-You can touch and smell them and get ideas on herbs you’d like to grow.
+They usually have special display areas for herbs.
+You can touch and smell the herbs and get ideas on herbs you’d like to grow.

 As well as basil, I now grow parsley, chives, sage, oregano and borage.
 All of these herbs are frequently used in the preparation of meals, salads and drinks.
 They are all good choices for you when you start growing herbs from seeds.